Restoring Planning as a Discipline: The Next Step Forward in Construction Project Delivery

 2. Human Judgement and Tacit Knowledge

-3. The Organisational Conditions Planning Requires
+3. Organisational Conditions That Support Great Planning

 Planning quality is shaped as much by the organisational environment as by the methodology applied.
 Three conditions matter most.